Virginia Tech Corps of Cadets: World War I

 VPI's contribution to the war effort during World War I included 2,297 men in uniform.
 These included 2,155 in the Army, 125 in the Navy, 19 in the Marine Corps, 6 in the Coast Guard, 1 in the British Army and 1 in the French Foreign Legion.
 One alumnus (Earle D. Gregory, Class of 1921) was awarded the Medal of Honor, seven the Distinguished Service Cross (United States), and one the Navy Cross.
 At least eight were awarded the Silver Star.
 Twenty-six died in service and another twenty-six were wounded.
 Based on this, VPI was designated as one of twelve 'Distinguished Colleges' by the War Department.

 Coast Artillery and Engineer ROTC units were established on the campus 29 December 1919.
 After World War I, veterans affected the Corps and VPI at large, both as new and returning cadets.
 In 1921, women were admitted to VPI as civilian students and attended classes as day students.
 The next year the Corps was reorganized into a regiment of two battalions.
 Two years later (1923) military service as a cadet was reduced from four years to two; however, after two years of the camaraderie of Corps life very few cadets chose to convert to civilian student status.
 During the national rail strike of 1923 the corps again volunteered to the Virginia Governor for active military service.
 They were not called upon.
 A Third Battalion was added to the regiment by 1927.
 Rapid growth followed as Virginia Tech's reputation as both an outstanding academic and military institution grew.
 In 1939, a Fourth Battalion was added.

+Following the war, the class of 1919 erected a memorial to "Our Dead Heroes Over There," honoring the eleven cadets who died during World War I. Known as "The Rock", it is a stone memorial with a bronze plaque and was placed between Brodie and Rasche Hall next to the flagpole on the Upper Quad.
+Since that time, it has grown to symbolize all graduates who have died in the line of duty.
+In honor of those cadets, all cadets in uniform salute the rock while cadets in civilian attire put their hand over their heart and look at it for six paces (as if performing an eyes-right movement).